Derekchili/Code-refactor/README.md

 Got the code and was able to change the div tags to semantic elements.
 Cleaned up the CSS code to be more streamline.
 Made sure all the link tags would navigate to the right area of the page.
 Removed the class tags on the div tags once I made them semantic.

 - What was your motivation?
   Wanted to do as much as I could on my own before asking a tutor for help, only needed a few things with him.
+The tutors name is Andres Jimenez he was very helpful in explaining things that you can change.
 - Why did you build this project?
   I wanted to make sure I could read the code and change it to what it should be to read more clean.
 - What problem does it solve?